Asthma

 We use a simple blood test to determine exactly what you are allergic to and prescribe the right formula of drops for you.
 Contact us today and get treated the easy, convenient, effective and painless way.

-We know it can be difficult to always find time to get to the doctor’s office which is why we are now offering telehealth virtual new patient consultations with Dr. Mitchell.
-During the consultation, you will speak directly with Dr. Mitchell about your health issues just like you would at his office.
+We know it can be difficult to always find time to get to the doctor’s office which is why we are now offering telehealth virtual new patient meetings with Dr. Mitchell.
+During the meeting, you will speak directly with Dr. Mitchell about your health issues just like you would at his office.

 It is important for all those who are interested in a telehealth appointment with me to know that medico-legally I cannot diagnose or treat anyone unless we have a face-to-face, in-person office visit.
 I cannot prescribe any medications or supplements from a telehealth visit (the exception to this is if you live in New York State).